myfatemi04/ScotlandPYard/ScotlandPYard/RESULTS.md

 This is a plot of true position probability compared to the probability of guessing correctly out of all accessible spots.

 It seems like this algorithm is only really useful for long-term probability estimation.
 Otherwise, it performs roughly as well as randomly choosing spots.

+### Is this the best we can do?

+What can we do to improve our chances at estimating Mr. X's location?